-The government’s guide on Good practise in School Readiness can be purchased below…
+The government’s guide on Good practice in School Readiness can be purchased below…

-We have interviewed a member from our expert panel, Azarmindokhti Aalamani owner of Little Angels in Southwark to ask her what her views and experiences are in regards to school readiness.
+We have interviewed a member of our expert panel, Azarmindokhti Aalamani owner of Little Angels in Southwark to ask her what her views and experiences are in regard to school readiness.
 Here’s what she said;

 What does the term School Readiness mean to you?

 Prepare children to go to school.
 Ensure they are ready to enter a school by ensuring a good level of development is reached within the prime and specific areas.
 A few points that we use in our setting for school readiness are:

 - Learn focus time